 Data Subject Access Request Process and Policy

-If you want us to supply you with a copy of any personal data we hold about you, please complete this form and send it the address below.
+If a data subject wants Bath Rugby to supply them with a copy of any personal data they hold about them, they should complete this form and send it to the address below.

 Bath Rugby will accept the following forms of ID when information on your personal data is requested:

 A minimum of one piece of photographic ID listed above and a supporting document is required.